PersonaDooM/Aabas/Cryptography-Class/Assessments/Labworks/Labwork-2/README.md

 > ⚠️ **Reflection Question**:
 > Is accessing a database with no password a cryptographic failure?
-> ✅ **Yes**.
-It violates secure authentication practices by allowing unauthorized access due to missing or weak credentials.
+> ✅ Absolutely — it violates basic secure authentication practices.

 ---